FunPact/DAY_13_End_to_End_Architecture_Design/README.md

-This Repository contains the Visual & Conceptual Outputs developed for Day-13 of the Databricks 14 Days AI Challenge – 2 (Advanced).
+This Repository contains the Visual & Conceptual Outputs developed for **Day-13 of the Databricks 14 Days AI Challenge – 2 (Advanced)**.
 The Objective of this Stage was to tep back from Implementation & Document how the different Components built during the Previous Days connect into a Single Production-Style Data & AI Pipeline.

-Unlike earlier stages of the challenge, Day-13 does not involve the development of any new code-based implementation.
-Instead, it focuses on architecture design, system documentation, and lifecycle planning.
+Unlike earlier Stages of the Challenge, **Day-13 does not involve the Development of any New Code-Based Implementation**.
+Instead, it focuses on Architecture Design, System Documentation, and Lifecycle Planning.

-The materials in this repository include:
+The Materials in this Repository include:

-Architecture Diagram
+- Architecture Diagram

-Single-page Carousel explaining the system design
+- Two-Pages Carousel Explaining the System Design

-Documentation of pipeline flow and retraining strategy
+- Documentation of Pipeline Flow & Retraining Strategy

 These outputs were derived from observations and learnings from the code activities completed between Day-0 and Day-12.